-After my research, I’ve now been using Puracy and Alaffia for over a year and really like them.
+After my research, I have used Puracy, Alaffia, and Oway and really like them, but my favorite is definitely Oway.
 I always have a couple shampoos on hand so I can rotate between them based on what my hair needs.
 Switching between two also ensures that my hair doesn’t get used to anything.

 How do I switch to a non-toxic shampoo?

 It’s difficult to find a brand that delivers results with perfect ingredients.
 Focus on minimizing the worst ingredients.
 If you’re transitioning to cleaner shampoos, try rotating a clean option in with your current shampoo.

 It’s important to note that it can take 2-3 weeks for your hair to adjust to a clean shampoo, especially if you were using sulfates.
 Shampoo with sulfates may make your hair feel ‘cleaner,’ but it’s stripping your natural oils from your scalp which can be very damaging over time.
 Be patient as you’re switching over, and it will be worth it.